Best Emergency Radios

 Q: What to do If You Have Reception Problems?

 Even the best receivers in the world will experience signal issues from time to time.
 Why so?
 Well, as was already documented, the signal can be affected by the distance of the receiver from the tower.
-But, what can you do in this instance?
+So what can you do?
 Well, if you are constantly receiving a poor signal then you should probably invest in a radio with a superior receiver.
 Remember, reception is everything.
 However, what if you have the best emergency radio and the signal is still cutting in and out?
 If you are using it in your home, try and move the radio near a window or in a different location altogether.

 As this method will not work all the time, you could also invest in an external antenna if the radio does not already have one.
 Check in with your local electronics store and see if they have any good models available.
 If need be, you can also ask for the personnel’s assistance.